Codecademy/docs/content/r/r.md

 ## Installation

-The R programming langauge can be installed via [the Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/).
+The R programming language can be installed via [the Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/).
 There are separate sets of download instructions for the following operating systems:

 - [Windows (Microsoft)](https://cran.r-project.org/bin/windows/)